 To enjoy traveling to Mexico, you need to have handy accurate information so you can freely enjoy your experience through this exotic and exciting North American country.

 Before and during your trip

 The capital, Mexico City, is famous for its museums, architectural works, and its breathtaking tourist attractions, such as the Plaza del Zócalo.
 Representative of Latin culture, this city is known for the picturesque friendliness of its inhabitants and its exquisite cuisine.
 When traveling to this country, you should not miss a tour of the capital city, which houses a variety of tourist attractions for all tastes.

 The official language is Spanish.
-The indigenous people often speak their own language, such as Maya, Mixteeks and Zapotheeks.
+The indigenous people often speak their own language, such as Maya, Mixtecs and Zapotecs.
 In remote areas it may happen that the population does not speak English.
 English is widely spoken in tourist areas.
 It is advisable to learn a few words of Spanish in order for you to communicate with the locals easier.

 GMT – 6

 The flag of Mexico is a vertical, tri-color green, white, and red flag with the national coat of arms in the center of the white stripe.

 Your passport should be valid for at least six months after departure from Mexico.
 Please note that passport requirements can change in a short notice.
 Therefore we advise you to check the passport requirements with the embassy or consulate of your country.

 You are required to fill in a visa form upon arrival in Mexico.
 You will receive a copy of this visa which you have to hand in when leaving Mexico.
 Please note that visa requirements can change in a short notice.
 Therefore we advise you to check the visa requirements with the embassy or consulate of your country.

 Upon departure from Mexico you are required to pay a departure tax of around 20 dollars per person.